 - a fully amortizing payment using the documented loan repayment terms.”

 Another change that Fannie Mae implemented affects people whose student loans are being paid by a third party, such as an employer or parents.
-Fannie Mae now says those payments should be excluded from a borrower’s debt-to-income ratio.
-To qualify for this provision, you will need to supply written proof to your lender that the third party has been making your student loan payments for at least the last 12 months.
+Fannie Mae now says those monthly debt payments should be excluded from a borrower’s debt-to-income ratio.
+To qualify for this provision, you’ll need to supply written proof to your lender that the third party has been making your student loan payments for at least the last 12 months.

 If home ownership is your ultimate goal and you don’t want to wait any longer, maybe it’s time to lower your standards.
-In other words, you might want to look for a lower priced house, which would provide lower mortgage payments, lower closing costs, and a smaller down payment.
+In other words, you might want to look for a lower-priced house.
+This provides lower mortgage payments, lower closing costs, and a smaller down payment.

 Another option is to purchase a fixer-upper that just needs a little extra love and attention.
-This would allow you to get a house within your ideal price range and then you can save money towards renovations and repairs costs down the road.
+This would allow you to get a house within your ideal price range.
+And then you can save money towards renovations and repair costs down the road.

 Regardless of how much student loan debt you have or what type of home you are looking for, it’s always a good idea to gather as much information as possible.
 Do research.
 Look at your debt and your income.
 Determine what you can afford to spend on a house on top of your student loan debt.
 You don’t want to stretch yourself or your family too thin financially.

-Student loan debt is very real and needs to be a priority in your plans, but it doesn’t have to be a barrier keeping you from owning your own home.
-If you get your finances in order and make smart decisions, you can succeed and buy a house despite student loan debt.
+Student loan debt is very real and needs to be a priority in your plans.
+But it doesn’t have to be a barrier keeping you from owning your own home.
+If you get your finances in order and make smart decisions, you can succeed at buying a house with student loan debt.

 Take advantage of new guidelines for lenders and borrowers.
 Come up with a plan that works for you and then work toward achieving it and buying the right home.

-Student Loan Planner specializes in making custom plans for borrowers in six figures of student debt so your dream of homeownership can come true.
+Student Loan Planner® specializes in making custom plans for borrowers in six figures of student debt so your dream of homeownership can come true.
 Click the button below to schedule your student loan consultation.